pyrogram/pyrogram/docs/source/start/ProjectSetup.rst

 --------

 The very first step requires you to obtain a valid Telegram API key.
-If you already have one you can skip this, otherwise:
+If you already have one you can skip this step, otherwise:

 #.
 Visit https://my.telegram.org/apps and log in with your Telegram Account.
 #.
 Fill out the form to register a new Telegram application.